All Super States / Iowa

 What's at stake

-GerrymanderingWhile nonpartisan legislative staff draw maps in Iowa, maps are ultimately approved by the state legislature and lawmakers can draw their own maps if they reject nonpartisan maps.
+GerrymanderingWhile nonpartisan legislative staff draw maps in Iowa, maps are ultimately approved by the Iowa General Assembly and lawmakers can draw their own maps if they reject nonpartisan maps.
 Without state constitutional protections against partisan gerrymandering and after the Supreme Court’s decision in Rucho v.
-Common Cause, electing a pro-democracy majority in Iowa is the best way to ensure fair redistricting in 2020.
+Common Cause, flipping the Iowa State House is the best way to ensure fair redisricting in 2021.

 The federal minimum wage of $7.25 hasn’t been raised in 10 years.
 Iowans need the minimum wage to go up so their paychecks keep up with the rising cost of housing.

-In Iowa, about 75 percent of minimum wage workers are women.
-Because of the gender wage gap, Iowa women lose an average of $463,760 from their pay over their lifetime.
+In Iowa, about 75% of minimum wage workers are women.
+Because of the gender wage gap, Iowa women lose an average of $463,760 from their pay over their lifetimes.

 As of 2017, 93% of counties in Iowa had no clinics that provide abortions.
 Nearly 60% of all the women in Iowa live in these counties, which means none of them have local access to care.